mamunsabuj/Software-Engineer-Interview-Questions/README.md

 ### Q. Describe Laravel Password.
 ### Q. Tell about PHP predifined class
 ### Q. PHP  destructon method.
-### Q. How to create a excel export query if million of data exist in database.
+### Q. How to create an excel export query if the database has millions of data.
 (Mysql Limit- Laravel Chunk)